loteoo/hyperapp-starter/README.md

 - PWA/SPA ready with a default web app manifest
 - Sane CSS defaults and reset with [sanitize.css](https://csstools.github.io/sanitize.css/)
 - Uses the [standard](https://standardjs.com/) JavaScript style guide
+- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go with automatic import of the `h` function
-- [JSX](https://reactjs.org/docs/introducing-jsx.html) and the latest ES6-7-8-9 syntax is ready to use thanks to Parcel
+- All of the ES6-7-8-9 goodies ready to use thanks to Parcel.

 ## File structure